eebbesen/mpls-food/README.md

 Try it out at https://mpls-food.onrender.com/days -- note this is _extremely_ slow, especially as the app has to restart after less than one hour of activity.

+In addition to the browser-based application there is a GraphQL api (currently only for all places or places by id).

 ## Required

 * A relational database